marcospgp/marcospgp.github.io/_posts/2022-08-24-lerp-how-to-frame-rate-independent.md

 ---
 layout: post
-title: How To Make Lerp Frame Rate Independent
+title: How to Make Lerp Frame Rate Independent
 description: How to smoothly move a value towards another while taking frame rate into account.
 ---